Lentil Polenta Casserole Recipe

 Lentil Polenta Casserole

-Notes: you can use a range of leftover soups, stews, or chili here.
+This is a real flexible, throw-it-together situation.
+You can use a range of leftover soups, stews, or chili here.
 Leftover ribolitta is also particularly good.
-You can also add dollops of ricotta in a layer between the soup and the polenta for a more indulgent version (or dollops on top of the polenta)...I look for the quinoa-boosted polenta from Ancient Harvestt (not sponsored).
-If you're feeling extra pressed for time, or really want to minimize effort, you can use a canned soup/stew you like - for example, Amy's Lentil soup (also, not sponsored, just a good option)l, etc.
+You can also add dollops of ricotta in a layer between the soup and the polenta for a more indulgent version.
+Or do dollops on top of the polenta.
+If you're feeling extra pressed for time, or really want to minimize effort, you can use a canned soup/stew you like - for example, Amy's Lentil soup (also, not sponsored, just a good option)l, etc. Alternately if you have leftover homemade polenta on hand, definitely use that!

 Serves 4-6.